Taming-the-BEAST/Skyline-plots/README.md

 ### Choosing the Dimension

+Choosing the dimension for the Bayesian Skyline can be rather arbitrary.
+If the dimension is chosen too low, not all population size changes are captured (the resulting skyline plot is too smooth), but if it is chosen too large, there may be too little information in an segment to support a robust estimate of the population size (the resulting skyline plot is too noisy).
+There are extensions in BEAST of the coalescent skyline that either sample the number of segments (Extended Bayesian Skyline {% cite Heled2008 --file Skyline-plots/master-refs %}) or do not require the number of segments to be specified (Skyride {% cite Minin2008 --file Skyline-plots/master-refs %}).

 If we compare the estimates of the population dynamics using different dimensions, we see that most of the dynamics are already captured with having only 2 dimensions, as shown in [Figure 9](#fig:comparison).
 Adding more dimensions only changes the inferred effective population size before 1900.
 Note that adding more dimensions adds a slight dip before the increase in the effective population size (around 1900).
 When comparing to the HPD intervals ([Figure 8](#fig:skyline)) we see that this dip is not significant and may not be indicative of a real decrease in the effective population size before the subsequent increase.